Pino Rauti

-Giuseppe Umberto "Pino" Rauti (19 November 1926 – 2 November 2012) was an Italian fascist and politician who was a leading figure on the radical right for many years.
-Involved in active politics since 1948, he was one of founders and, for many years, the leader of the Italian Social Movement (MSI).
-He was the main representative of the MSI's left-wing.
+Giuseppe Umberto "Pino" Rauti (19 November 1926 – 2 November 2012) was an Italian neo-fascist politician who was a leading figure of the Italian far-right for many years.
+Involved in active politics since 1948, he was one of founders and for many years the leader of the Italian Social Movement (MSI).
+He was the main representative of the MSI's radical faction until the party dissolution in 1995.

 Early years

 Rauti was born in Cardinale, Calabria.
-As a youth Rauti volunteered for the Guardia Nazionale Repubblicana of the Italian Social Republic before briefly going into exile with the Spanish Foreign Legion.
+As a youth, Rauti volunteered for the Guardia Nazionale Repubblicana of the Italian Social Republic before briefly going into exile with the Spanish Foreign Legion.
 Rauti returned to Italy in 1946 and joined the Italian Social Movement (MSI) two years later.
 He became a leading member of the party and also joined the New European Order initiative.
 He became associated with Julius Evola and, along with Enzo Erra, served as editor of his journal Imperium.
 Such was Rauti's support for Evola's philosophy that his own theoretical writings demonstrated so much of his mentor's influences as to be at times plagiarism.

 In 1954 he established his own group within the MSI based around the Imperium group, the Ordine Nuovo.
 However Rauti became disillusioned with the MSI, particularly after the party supported the presidency bid of Giovanni Gronchi and the premiership of Giuseppe Pella, and so his group split off at the 1956 party conference, with Rauti launching a tirade of abuse at the MSI leadership as he left.